Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 Have you written any guest posts for popular blogs?
 Have you been featured in any magazines?
 Display all of those logos at the bottom of your popup as PreneurCast does:

 Remember, people have a natural tendency to follow authority figures.
-Position yourself as the expert, and it will be so much easier to get visitors to take the action you’re asking of them.
+Position yourself as the expert, and it will be much easier to get visitors to take the action you’re asking of them.

 27. Include Testimonials